standard-procedure/plumbing/README.md

   # this will block for 0.5 seconds
   puts @person.job_title
   # => "Sales manager"

+  @person.greet_slowly
+  # this will block for 0.2 seconds before returning "H E L L O"

+  @person.greet_slowly(ignore_result: true)
+  # this will block for 0.2 seconds (as the mode is :inline) before returning nil
 ```

 [Using fibers](/spec/examples/valve_spec.rb) with concurrency but no parallelism